 Get Swept Up in Internet Research

 Have all your facts, details, whatever already done before you start writing.
 I do not know about you, but once I get on Google I lose track of time.
-You know all those shiny objects, interesting side bars, etc., that catch you eye and before you know it instead of searching for names of cities, you watched a couple of music videos, found a new cookie recipe, and have forgotten what you were searching for.
+You know all those shiny objects, interesting side bars, etc., that catch your eye?
+Well, before you know it, instead of searching for names of cities, you have watched a couple of music videos, found a new cookie recipe, and have forgotten what you were searching for.
 Some writers prefer to write with a pen and paper so this is not a problem for them.
-This does not work for me as my mind goes faster than my writing and my hand cannot keep up, but I type over 90 wpm.
+This does not work for me as my mind goes faster than my hand.
+It just cannot keep up, but I type over 90 wpm.
 Instead of not being able to understand my handwriting, I can just look at the typed page.
 Figure out what works best for you and then use it.

 Before the next Book-in-a-Week you need to make a plan to succeed.
 Going into Monday with no idea of what you are going to write is setting yourself up to fail.
 Like I said, you do not need an extensive outline, just a basic idea of who your characters are, what their conflict is going to be, and what you want them to reach at the end.
 For you nonfiction writers, making a list of chapters and what you would like to cover will keep you from having blank page anxiety.